-Option Description Video Memory Displays the amount of video memory.
-This option does not have user-selectable settings.
-System Memory Testing (Enabled default) Determines if memory is being tested during POST.
-OS Install Mode (Off default) Determines the maximum amount of memory available to the operating system.
-On sets the maximum memory to 256 MB.
-Off makes all of the system memory available to the operating system.
-Some operating systems cannot install with more than 2 GB of system memory.
-Enable this option (On) during operating system installation and disable (Off) after installation.
-CPU Information See "CPU Information Screen" on page 33.
-IDE Primary Drive 0 Enables (Auto) or disables (Off) the IDE device in Drive 0 (optical drive).
-(Auto) SATA Port (0 - 1) Enables (Auto) or disables (Off) the SATA hard drive in Port 0.
-(Auto) Boot Sequence Determines the order in which the system searches for boot devices during system startup.
-Available options can include the diskette drive, CD drive, hard drives, and network.
-Hard-Disk Drive Sequence Determines the order in which the system searches the hard drives during system startup.
-The selections depend on the hard drives installed in your system.
-USB Flash Drive Emulation Type (Auto default) Determines the emulation type for a USB flash drive.
+Option Description USB Flash Drive Emulation Type (Auto default) Determines the emulation type for a USB flash drive.
+Floppy allows the USB flash drive to act as a removable floppy disk, and it will be assigned a drive letter of A: or B:.
 Hard disk allows the USB flash drive to act as a hard drive.
 Auto automatically chooses an emulation type.
-Integrated Devices See "Integrated Devices Screen" on page 34.
-PCI IRQ Assignment Displays a screen to change the IRQ assigned to each of the integrated devices on the PCI bus, and any installed expansion cards that require an IRQ.
-Console Redirection See "Console Redirection Screen" on page 35.
+Boot Sequence Retry (Disabled default) Enables or disables retrying the boot sequence that was specified in the Boot Sequence option.
+Integrated Devices See "Integrated Devices Screen" on page 41.
+PCI IRQ Assignment Displays a screen to change the IRQ assigned to each of t integrated devices on the PCI bus, and any installed expansion cards that require an IRQ.
+Console Redirection See "Console Redirection Screen" on page 42.
 System Security Displays a screen to configure the system password and setup password features.
-See "Using the System Password" on page 37 and "Using the Setup Password" on page 39 for more information.
+See "Using the System Password on page 45 and "Using the Setup Password" on page 48 femore information.
 Keyboard NumLock (On default) Determines whether your system starts up with the NumLock mode activated on 101- or 102-key keyboards (does not apply to 84-key keyboards).

-Table 2-2.
-System Setup Program Options (continued)

-Option Description Report Keyboard Errors (Report default) Enables or disables reporting of keyboard errors during the POST.
+Report Keyboard Errors (Report default) Enables or disables reporting of keyboard errors during the POST.
 Enable this option for host systems that have keyboards attached.
 Select Do Not Report to suppress all error messages relating to the keyboard or keyboard controller during POST.
 This setting does not affect the operation of the keyboard itself if a keyboard is attached to the system.

-Asset Tag Displays the customer-programmable asset tag number for the system if an asset tag number has been assigned.
+Memory Information Screen

+Table 2-3 lists the options and descriptions for the information fields that appear on the Memory Information screen.

+Table 2-3.
+Memory Information Screen

+Option Description Displays the amount of main memory in the system.
+System Memory Size System Memory Type Displays the type of memory installed in the system.
+System Memory Speed Displays the clock frequency of the main memory.
+Video Memory Displays the amount of video memory.
+System Memory Testing (Enabled default) When set to Enabled , system memory tests are conducted.
+When set to Disabled , the memory tests are not performed.